EternityForest/THUNDERWARS/README.md

 Maintain an INCIDENT LOG and GENERAL LOG.

+Create Context Pages for frequently repeated tasks or significant future plans.

 Review all checklists and procedures carefully, every time, do not just rely on memory.

+## Design Principles

+### Extreme Consistency

+The system depends on an unwavering review rhythm — at minimum **Dawn**, **Dusk**, and **Weekly** (**SWORDPOINT**) reviews.

+These reviews **cannot** be skipped or replaced by ad-hoc checks, even if you’ve already reviewed the same material earlier in the day.

+Redundancy is intentional — it builds reliability, strengthens habits, and prevents drift.

+Additional reviews may be done at any time (and often should be), but they are *supplementary*, never substitutes.

+**Why:** Consistency transforms the system from a collection of tools into an operational stance you can trust.

+### Reachability

+Borrowed from computer science — a document, reminder, or process is *reachable* if you can always get to it by starting from one of a small set of **root procedures** you already do, and can trust yourself to keep doing.

+All important items must be **explicitly linked** to a "root" that you are confident you will review at the appropriate time, and they must be linked in a way that you are sure you will notice.

+ **Roots** include:

+  - Your **General Log**
+  - **Context Pages**
+  - **Standard Reviews** (Dawn, Dusk, SWORDPOINT)
+  - **Essential physical tabs** in your Field Book
+  - Timed electronic reminders

+No critical item should ever “float” without a path from a root — otherwise it becomes *unreachable* and effectively lost.

+**Why:** This ensures nothing important disappears into the cracks, no matter how chaotic life gets.